Jagannath: Jagannath and Islam

 During the Delhi Sultanate and Mughal Empire era, Jagannath temples were one of the targets of the Muslim armies.
-Firuz Tughlaq, for example raided Odisha and desecrated the Jagannath temple according to his court historians.
+Firuz Shah Tughlaq, for example raided Odisha and desecrated the Jagannath temple according to his court historians.
 Odisha was one of the last eastern regions to fall into the control of Sultanates and Mughal invasion, and they were among the earliest to declare independence and break away.
 According to Starza, the Jagannath images were the targets of the invaders, and a key religious symbol that the rulers would protect and hide away in forests from the aggressors.
 However, the Muslims were not always destructive.
 For example, during the rule of Akbar, the Jagannath tradition flourished.
 However, states Starza, "Muslim attacks on the Puri temple became serious after the death of Akbar, continued intermittently throughout the reign of Jahangir".

-The local Hindu rulers evacuated and hid the images of Jagannath and other deities many times between 1509 and 1734 CE, to "protect them from Muslim zeal" for destruction.
+The local Hindu rulers evacuated and hid the images of Jagannath and other deities many times between 1509 and 1734 CE, to protect them from Muslim zeal for destruction.
 During Aurangzeb's time, an image was seized, shown to the emperor and then destroyed in Bijapur, but it is unclear if that image was of Jagannath.
 Muslim rulers did not destroy the Jagannath temple complex because it was a source of substantial treasury revenue through the collection of pilgrim tax collected from Hindus visiting it on their pilgrimage.

 Jagannath and Sikhism

 The Sikh emperor Ranjit Singh, claimed by some to have revered Jagannath.
 He allegedly bequeathed the Koh-i-noor diamond (left) to the Jagannath temple in Puri.

-In 1506 or 1508 Guru Nanak, the founder of Sikhism, made a pilgrimage to Puri to visit to Jagannath during his journey (called "udaasi") to east India.
+In 1506 or 1508 Guru Nanak, the founder of Sikhism, made a pilgrimage to Puri to visit to Jagannath during his journey (called Udasi) to east India.
 The Sikh Aarti Gagan mai thaal was recited by him at the revered Jagannath Temple, Puri.
-This arti is sung (not performed with platter and lamps etc.) daily after recitation of Rehraas Sahib & Ardās at the Harmandir Sahib, Amritsar and at most Gurudwara sahibs.
+This arti is sung (not performed with platter and lamps etc.) daily after recitation of Rehraas Sahib & Ardās at the Harmandir Sahib, Amritsar and at most Gurdwara sahibs.

 Later Sikh gurus like Guru Teg Bahadur also visited Jagannath Puri.
-It is said that Maharaja Ranjit Singh the famous 19th-century Sikh ruler of Punjab held great respect in Jagannath, and allegedly willed his most prized possession, the Koh-i-Noor diamond, to Jagannath in Puri, while on his deathbed in 1839.
+It is said that Maharaja Ranjit Singh the famous 19th-century Sikh ruler of Punjab held great respect in Jagannath, and allegedly willed his most prized possession, the Koh-i-Noor (believed to be Syamantaka) diamond, to Jagannath in Puri, while on his deathbed in 1839.